 It was essential for Maxim to get the artificially intelligent chatbot technology in front of users as quickly as possible.
 The more engagement the virtual agent had with human agents, the more feedback and insight his team gained into how to improve the overall customer experience.
 "What's absolutely critical with chatbot projects, is that you need people to interact with them to know if they're going to work well," added Maxim.
 "If you spend all this time working on a project and you don't get it in front of your support team, you won't ever know if it succeeds."

 “Boost.ai’s user-friendly software makes it easy to analyze conversation data and use it to make the chatbot more functional.”

-— Benjamin Maxim, Assistant Vice President of Digital Strategy, MSU Federal Credit Union
+— Benjamin Maxim, VP Digital Strategy & Innovation, MSU Federal Credit Union

 The results were overwhelmingly positive, with staff scoring the virtual agent increasingly higher as the weeks progressed.
 From week 1 to week 4, answers to the question 'How beneficial would the chatbot be for day-to-day work?' improved from 50% stating it was 'Very' or 'Moderately' beneficial, to 100% by the end of the pilot period.
 The question 'How beneficial would the chatbot be for learning about CU procedures, products and services?' saw a similar increase from 50% to 100% from week 1 to week 4.
 Maxim attributes this positive trajectory to his team being able to easily make changes and improvements to the virtual agent in real-time, adding more relevant content as time went on.